bitovi/academy/src/react-native/05-custom-components/custom-components.md

 ### Exercise

 Our `App` component can only show our home page content.
-Eventually, we'll want to show other page content.
+Eventually, we’ll want to show other page content.
 Prepare now by moving all of the JSX in `App` to a new component called `Home`.

 Once the `Home` component is complete, add `<Home />` to the JSX response of `App`.